The Jewish Heritage of Central Europe

 Touring seminar of Prague, Vienna & Budapest / July 12-21, 2020

-THIS TOUR HAS BEEN POSTPONED ON ACCOUNT OF THE COVID PANDEMIC.
+THIS TOUR HAS BEEN (TWICE) POSTPONED ON ACCOUNT OF THE COVID PANDEMIC.
+WE HAVE VERY TENTATIVE HOPES TO RUN THIS TRIP AROUND JULY 4-14, 2022.
 PLEASE CONTACT [email protected] TO BE UPDATED ABOUT FUTURE TOURS.

 Exploring the world of Jewish life, literature and learning with Agnon House